 - Ask and Check.
 In other words, do your research.
 Before making any investment decision, ask about any individuals you are dealing with, any financial institutions represented, and any investment products you are considering.
 You can check information about investment professionals on FINRA BrokerCheck, a free online tool, to obtain information on brokers, investment advisers, and registered investment firms.
 Pay attention to any inconsistences between what the individual you are dealing with represents, and what is displayed in BrokerCheck.
 You can also use BrokerCheck to verify the main contact number for the investment firm.
 It is also important to clarify what type of product you are purchasing and what type of financial institution you are working with, since products sold by banks, investment firms, and insurance companies may come with vastly different terms and features.

 - Be skeptical.
 In times of volatility, investors may be drawn to investments offering lower, but more stable returns.
 If a website is offering only one type of instrument, and no other instruments commonly offered by that type of financial institution or investment firm, this should give you pause.
 Investors should also take caution if an investment requires a high minimum deposit, such as $200,000 or more, and should independently verify claims of low risk, FDIC insurance coverage, and no penalties for early withdrawals.
-Fraudulent investment offerings may also advertise substantially higher interest rates than found at other financial institutions, as described in FINRA’s Investor Alert on High Yield CD Offers.
+Fraudulent investment offerings may also advertise substantially higher interest rates than found at other financial institutions.
 Take caution if you are directed to wire funds to an account located outside the U.S. or to a third-party U.S. based account with a different name from the financial institution on the marketing materials.
 In addition, be cautious if you only interact with an individual through email or other online channels, they refuse to meet in person or through video chat, or they can’t be reached by contacting the financial institution directly.

 - Conduct independent research.
 Take time to do your own research, using regulatory tools rather than links the promoter provides, and watch for red flags of fraud.
 Fraudsters often spoof legitimate companies using similar-looking websites with similarly spelled web addresses and similar-sounding names.
 Does the promoted website or product come up in an independent web search for the registered firm?
 Look for inconsistencies between what is being pitched and what can be validated online, such as a CUSIP number that appears legitimate but other product details that do not match your online research.
 Consider calling the financial institution using a telephone number found somewhere other than the suspect website, such as the telephone number listed on BrokerCheck if the firm is registered with FINRA, to determine the legitimacy of the investment opportunity or the investment professional.
 And even if the seller and the investment are registered, discuss your decision first with a family member, investment professional, lawyer, or accountant.